 Group 5 is one of the five 14-19 classes and is part of the Pathway 1 within the Academy.
-At present there are 4 students within the group: one female and three male, all aged 14-17 years.
+At present there are 4 students within the group: one female and three male, all aged 14-18 years.

 This year students will continue with the Preparing for Adulthood curriculum which develops skills, knowledge and understanding within Employment, Community, Independence and Health.

 Within our Community sessions we believe that it is extremely important to provide our students in Group 5 with as many opportunities to develop their confidence in a range of community settings.
 Throughout the year we plan to go to different places such as shops, cafes, garden centres, etc. Having access to these different places will encourage the development of different skills such as communication, understanding expected behaviour whilst out in the community, working with money and shopping lists and many more.

-A typical day in Group 5 consists of arriving to the classroom and being supported to put away belongings and practice personal hygiene skills such as brushing teeth and washing hands.
-Students greet each other and their staff and work on communication and interaction skills by asking how everyone is and if they had a nice evening.
+A typical day in Group 5 consists of arriving to the classroom and being supported to put away belongings and practice personal hygiene.
+Students spend tutor time practising individualised tasks or their motor skills.
+Students greet each other and their staff: working on communication and interaction skills by asking how everyone is and if they had a nice evening.
 The students will then carry out their formal lessons supported by the staff within the class.
-Throughout the school day all students are supported to develop their individual targets relating to their communication, academic and behavioural needs.
+Throughout the school day all students are supported to develop their individual targets relating to their communication, academic and regulation needs.
 Throughout all of this we ensure that the classroom is a happy and lively environment full of laughter and care.

 There are currently no comments.